Thwaitesy/MSTestHacks/README.md

 Overview
 ==========================================================================
-Just a bunch of hacks to get around the deficiencies of MSTest & CodedUI.
+Just a bunch of hacks to get around the deficiencies of MSTest.

-Hopefully for those of us that have to work inside the constrainsts of MSTest & CodedUI, this library should ease our pain.
+Hopefully for those of us that have to work inside the constrainsts of MSTest, this library should ease our pain.
 (Just a little)

 Check out the tests project for a few samples